RaizaPagatpatan/LabActivity5_PAGATPATAN/README.md

 # LabActivity5_PAGATPATAN

-Satisfying although I'm worried if my methods are acceptable XD
+Satisfying and fun when the code works although I'm worried if my methods are acceptable XD